golioth/developer-training/website/docs/zephyr-training/04_blinkRTOS/blink_with_thread.md

 In the `04_blinkRTOS/src/main.c` file:

 1. Create a new function just above `main` to run as its own thread
-    * Function should return `extern void`
+    * Function should be marked `static` and return `void`
     * Function should have three void pointers as parameters: `void *dummy1, void *dummy2, void *dummy3`
     * Place the LED initialization inside the new function
-    * Place the LED toggle function inside of your new function.
+    * Place the LED toggle function inside of your new function
-      * This works just like a `while` loop in `main` and needs to include a sleep command.
+      * This works just like a `while` loop in `main` and needs to include a sleep command

 2. Define the thread just after your new function: